KorAP/Datok/Readme.md

 either as a matrix or as a double array.

 Both representations mark all non-word-character targets with a leading bit.
+All ε (aka *tokenend*) transitions mark the end of a token or the end of a sentence (2 subsequential ε).
-The transduction is greedy with a single backtracking option to the last ε (aka *tokenend*) transition.
+The transduction is greedy with a single backtracking option to the last ε transition.

 The double array representation (Aoe 1989) of all transitions in the FST is implemented as an extended DFA following Mizobuchi